SkafteNicki/dtu_mlops/07_distributed_training/readme.md

 5. Scaling your experiment with Lightning is as simple as changing some flags in the `Trainer`.
 Take a look at the `gpus` and `accelerator` flags and try to run your script on multiple gpus in Azure.

-6. Experiment with what the lightning framework is capable of.

 6. (Optional) As default Pytorch uses `float32` for representing floating point numbers.
 However, research have shown that neural network training is very robust towards a decrease in precision.
    The great benefit going from `float32` to `float16` is that we get approximately half the [memory consumption](https://www.khronos.org/opengl/wiki/Small_Float_Formats).
 Try out half-precision training in Pytorch lightning.
 You can enable this by setting the [precision](https://pytorch-lightning.readthedocs.io/en/latest/common/trainer.html#precision) flag in the `Trainer`.

+7. Free exercise: Experiment with what the lightning framework is capable of.
+Either try out more of the trainer flags, maybe convert your own MNIST model to the framework etc. Only your imagination is the limit!